jyluo/units-inference/coq-proof/README.md

 `UnitsArithmetics.v` defines and proves properties for the arithmetic functions add, multiply, and modulo between units; including the subtype consistent lemmas discussed in the paper.

-`FieldsDefs.v` contains the definitions and the proof of progress and preservation helper lemmas for field declarations **_fd_** in our language.
+`FieldDefs.v` contains the definitions and the proof of progress and preservation helper lemmas for field declarations **_fd_** in our language.

-`ExpressionsDefs.v` contains the definitions and the proof of progress and preservation helper lemmas for expressions **_e_** in our language.
+`ExpressionDefs.v` contains the definitions and the proof of progress and preservation helper lemmas for expressions **_e_** in our language.

 `StatementDefs.v` contains the definitions and the proof of progress and preservation helper lemmas for assignment statements **_s_** in our language.